swiftlang/swift-org-website/documentation/server/guides/allocations.md

 - **System-level profiling** gathers performance data at the kernel level, analyzes system-wide events, and understands the impact of other processes or system components on the performance of your Swift application.
 - **Flexibility and extensibility** allow you to customize the types of events you want to profile, set sampling rates, specify filters, and more.

-> Tip: If you’re running `perf` in a Docker container, you will need a privileged container to provide the necessary permissions and access to the tool to gather performance data.
+> Tip 1: If you’re running `perf` in a Docker container, you will need a privileged container to provide the necessary permissions and access to the tool to gather performance data.

-> Tip: Prefix the commands with `sudo` if you need `root` access.
+> Tip 2: Prefix the commands with `sudo` if you need `root` access.
 See [Getting `perf` to work](https://www.swift.org/server/guides/linux-perf.html) for more information.

 ## Installing a perf user probe